timkins666/tmc-users/README.md

 - start the postgres container with `docker-compose up -d postgres` from the project root
 - if you don't already have `uv` installed on your system you'll need to activate the backend venv with `source ./backend/.venv/bin/activate`
 - with `backend` as your working directory, start the backend with `uv run fastapi dev src/tmc/main.py`
-- in a new terminal with the `frontend` as your working directory, run `npm run dev`
+- in a new terminal with `frontend` as your working directory, run `npm run dev`

 ### Unit tests